weixin/node-lwip/README.md

 ### Installation

-`npm install node-lwip`
+`npm install lwip`

-Or, clone this repo and `cd node-lwip && npm install`.
+Or, clone this repo and `cd lwip && npm install`.

 You can run tests with `npm test`.